partly-cloud/aws-intro-course-module-samples/module-1/module-1-aws-sdk/README.md

     - For IAM Identity Center (SSO) credentials, see [AWS Docs - Getting and refreshing temporary credentials ](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtogetcredentials.html).
     - For static IAM user access key and secret, export the environment variables manually with the following command, based on your Operating system:

-        - Linux/MacOS:
+        Linux/MacOS:
         ````bash
         export AWS_ACCESS_KEY_ID=%yourawsaccesskeyid%
         export AWS_SECRET_ACCESS_KEY=%yourawsaccesskeysecret%
         `````
-        - Windows, PowerShell:
+        Windows, PowerShell:
         ````powershell
         $Env:AWS_ACCESS_KEY_ID="%yourawsaccesskeyid%"
         $Env:AWS_ACCESS_KEY_ID="%yourawsaccesskeysecret%"
         ````
-    Note that exporting these values to environment variables make them exposed in memory on your local machine.
+        > ⚠️ **Note that exporting these values to environment variables make them exposed in memory on your local machine.**
         Interacting with AWS locally like this should not be done in production environments, especially not with the static credentials that does not expire.

 - Execute the Python script `main.py` with the following command in the `module-1/module-1-aws-sdk` directory.
     - `python3 main.py`